ryo121w/clic/README.md

 # Features
 The strength of this application is that by opening one application, you can find out the ratings of all the stores in the country.

+# Function
+This application has several features.
+They are listed below.
+   * Login
+   * Image Upload and Display
+   * Register and display store images and multiple product images when registering a store.
+   * Rating function: rate with stars and make comments.
+   * Share App Page
+   * Search by store name or area name.

 # Database
 Table List